 - An excessively high glucose concentration in the blood, such as may be seen with people who have uncontrolled diabetes.

 - A reduction in the "kidney threshold".
 When blood glucose levels reach a certain concentration then the kidneys begin to excrete glucose into the urine.
 Sometimes the threshold concentration is reduced and glucose enters the urine sooner- at a lower blood glucose concentration.

 Some other conditions that can cause glycosuria include hormonal disorders, liver disease, certain drugs, and pregnancy.
-When glycosuria occurs; other tests such as blood glucose are usaully performed to further indentify the specific cause.
+When glycosuria occurs; other tests such as blood glucose are usually performed to further identify the specific cause.

 Ketones are not normally found in the urine.
 They are intermediate products of fat metabolism.
 They can form when a person does not eat enough carbohydrates (for example, in cases of starvation or high-protein diets), or when a person’s body cannot use carbohydrates properly.
 When carbohydrates are not available the body metabolises fat instead to get the energy it needs to keep functioning.

 Ketones in urine can give an early indication of insufficient insulin in a person who has diabetes.
-Severe exercise, exposure to cold, and loss of carbohydrates, such as with frequent vomiting, can also increase fat metabolism, resulting in ketonuria.
+Severe exercise, exposure to cold, and loss/lack of carbohydrates, such as with frequent vomiting, ketogenic diets or early morning fasting urine samples can also increase fat metabolism, resulting in ketonuria.

 Sometimes a chemical test for blood in the urine is negative, but the microscopic examination shows increased numbers of RBCs.
 When this happens, ascorbic acid (vitamin C) many be checked because it can cause falsely low or negative test results.

 Leukocytes are white blood cells (WBCs).
 Normally, a few white blood cells (see microscopic examination) are present in urine and this test is negative.
 When the number of WBCs in urine increases significantly, this screening test will become positive.